khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 spirit, and a soul worthy of disdain.

-293. Anyone who does not know where to find virtue should rely on the commandments of Allāh and His Prophet---Peace of Allāh be upon him.
+293. Anyone who does not know where to find virtue should rely on the commandments of Allāh and His Prophet !pbuh.
 All the virtues are contained in these commandments.

 294. It is possible to bring about something dangerous by trying to guard against it.
-It is possible to let out a secret by trying to hard to keep it.
+It is possible to let out a secret by trying hard to keep it.
 Sometimes it is better to avoid a subject than to raise doubts by dwelling on it.
 In each of these cases the harm comes from overdoing it and going beyond the boundaries of the happy medium.